andrewmolyuk/pixar/README.md

 [![Codacy Coverage Badge](https://app.codacy.com/project/badge/Coverage/a2731a9c8e33458baea3e9ad9c362d8c)](https://www.codacy.com/gh/andrewmolyuk/pixar/dashboard?utm_source=github.com&utm_medium=referral&utm_content=andrewmolyuk/pixar&utm_campaign=Badge_Coverage)
 ![GitHub release](https://img.shields.io/github/v/release/andrewmolyuk/pixar)

 Pixar is a pics archiver written for my personal needs.
-I sometimes use it to archive my photos to an external drive and to the cloud.
+I use it to archive my photos to an external drive and to the cloud.

 ## Features

+The main features of Pixar are:

-- Automatically move or copy photos and videos to structured folders formatted by Year, Month and Date based on the file's EXIF information when the file was created
+- Copy or move photos and videos to structured folders according embedded EXIF information
 - Run from a batch file or the command line on Mac, Linux or Windows
 - Choose which file extensions to process
 - Simulation run for testing and checking purposes
 - Log the list of the processed files in the CSV file

 ## Roadmap and User Suggestions